wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/7-exercise-reduce-traffic-with-batched-requests.md

 ![Screenshot of the Graph Explorer](../media/graph-explorer-01.png)

-Select the **Sign In with Microsoft** button in the left-side panel and enter the credentials of a Work and School account.
+Select the **Sign to Graph Explorer** button in the left-side panel and enter the credentials of a Work and School account.

-After signing in, select the gear icon to the right of your user profile and then select **Select permissions**.
+After signing in, select the **...** menu to the right of your user profile and then select **Select permissions**.
 Verify the user has enough permissions to submit the requests in this exercise.
 You must consent to at least these minimum permissions:

 - Mail.Read
 - Calendars.Read